Penn Neuroscience Society

 Question: Hello!
 What's the best way to get involved in PNS?
 Are there applications, and if so, when do they open up?
 Thank you so much! - Anonymous

 Hi!
-Penn Neuroscience Society does not require any applications to be a part of the club, but you can apply to individual committees such as Journal, Physican Shadowing, or Research Committee.
-Otherwise, you can attend as a general member and come to our GBMs as well!
+Penn Neuroscience Society does not require any applications to be a part of the club, we're open to anyone interested!
+Our committees: Journal, Consulting, and Research are currently open for application.
+You can attend our GBMS as a general member, and we also host physician shadowing and speaker events.
 Let me know if you have any more questions about our club!

 Feel free to check out our website tab "ways to get involved" http://penn-neuroscience.weebly.com/ways-to-get-involved.html and join our listserv to learn more about the committees and deadlines whenevere they become availiable!